Why are permits and inspections necessary?

 Your project's scope and complexity will determine which permit (or permits) you need and what type of plans and documents are required for that scope of work.

-Please visit our plan requirements resource library for specific information to include on a variety of plan types, like site plans, floor plans, and geotechnical reports.
+Please visit our Plan Requirements section on the Forms and Publications page for specific information to include on a variety of plan types.

 What are contractor registration requirements?